bestbrain10/transaction-runner/README.md

  - If you make any changes, you will have to first close the running server, and the start it again using `npm run start`

+## Using as SDK

+- properties
+    - User
+    - Login
+    - UserTransaction
+- methods
+    - databaseInit()
+    - databaseClose()

 ## Running Test